 Note: This node becomes a child for the root node and can be referred to as a First-level node.

 - Repeat steps 1 to 3 to create other First-level nodes.

 - After you create First-level nodes, create child nodes as follows:

-- Hover your mouse over any First-level node, and click the plus icon to create its child node.
+- Hover over any First-level node, and click the plus icon to create its child node.

-- You can create a child node for any level nodes by hovering the mouse over it and clicking the plus icon.
+- You can create a child node for any level node by hovering over it and clicking the + icon.

 Run a Task

 You can link a dialog task to a Knowledge Graph Intent.
 It helps you to leverage the capabilities of the Knowledge Graph and dialog tasks to handle FAQs that involve complex conversations.

 - On the Intent window, under the Intent section, select Task.

 - Optionally, enter a Display Name.
 This name will be used for presenting the FAQ to the end-users in case of ambiguity.